-What I try to do as much as possible is use my laptop for work at my workspace which is a spare bedroom that has been converted into a fully functional office and I use my phone to go online for personal use.
-Because if I use my laptop I get back into work mode and switching off from work is essential for that work-life balance that we are all looking for.
+What I try to do is use my laptop for work at my workspace only which is a spare bedroom that has been converted into a fully functional office and I use my phone to go online for personal use.
+Because if I start to use my laptop I get back into work mode and switching off from work is essential for that work-life balance that we are all looking for.

 Get dressed for work